-Through the neighbourhood plan we will set the agenda and influence what happens where.
+The Neighbourhood Plan does not allocate any specific sites for development; however it does promote the redevelopment of existing inappropriate town centre uses, such as car showrooms (see Policy STNP6).
 Future decisions and applications will then be made in accordance with the plan, and thus our wishes for the area.